gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 a metrics file to a temporary location for each controller request.
 Prometheus will then collect all these files and process their values.

-In order to avoid creating disk I/O, the omnibus-gitlab package will use a runtime directory.
+In order to avoid creating disk I/O, the Omnibus GitLab package will use a runtime directory.

 During `reconfigure`, package will check if `/run` is a `tmpfs` mount.